 The EIR will include an alternatives analysis in compliance with CEQA Guidelines Section 15126.6.
 The Alternatives chapter will evaluate, at a minimum, three alternatives, including the No Project Alternative required by CEQA.
 Alternatives will be selected when more information related to project impacts is available so the alternatives can be designed to reduce significant project impacts.
 Alternatives will be developed in consultation with County staff during preparation of the Administrative Draft EIR to respond to identified significant impacts.
 The Alternatives chapter will describe the alternatives and identify the environmentally superior alternative.
 The alternatives will be analyzed at a level of detail less than that of the proposed project which is permissible under CEQA; however, the analyses will include sufficient detail to allow a meaningful comparison of the impacts.
+The Alternatives chapter will include a qualitative-level analysis of all impacts for the alternatives.
 The Alternatives chapter will also include a section of alternatives considered but dismissed.
 A matrix comparing the impacts of the proposed project to the three alternatives will also be included.